Probolinggo

-Like most of northern East Java, the city has a large Madurese population in addition to many ethnically Javanese people.
+Like most of northern East Java, the city has a large Madurese population in addition to many ethnically Javanese people, other smaller communities includes Chinese and Arabs.
 It is located on one of the major highways across Java, and has a harbor that is heavily used by fishing vessels.

 Under the Dutch East Indies colonial administration, especially in the 19th century, Probolinggo was a lucrative regional center for refining and exporting sugar, and sugar remains an important product of the area.

 The city is famous for its mangoes, locally called mangga manalagi.
 Strong dry-season winds from July to September, the angin gending, help the mango trees pollinate and are sometimes credited with being the source of the area's quality fruit.
 The city formerly produced grapes as well, but few grapes are grown in the area now.

 The motto of the city is Bestari which is an abbreviation of bersih (cleanliness), sehat (healthy), tertib (orderly), aman (safe), rapi (neat), and indah (beautiful).

-Name
+Etymology

 In Negarakertagama, the city was called Banger which means bad odor in Javanese.
-In 1770, Regent Joyonagoro changed the city's name to Probolinggo.
-The name derives from praba (light) and lingga ([symbol of] masculinity).
-Another version of the etymology is that the name derives from prabu (king) and linggih (stop by).
+In 1770, Regent Djojonegoro changed the city's name to Probolinggo.
+The name derives from praba (light) and lingga ([symbol of] masculinity or the Hindu deity lord Shiva).
+Another version of the etymology is that the name derives from prabu (lord or king) and linggih (stop by).